dotnetfx/espk-example-html/README.md

-# espk-sample-htmlcssjs
+# espk-example-html
-EntreSpark sample site using HTML, TailWind and Javascript.
-This example shows how use the embeddables generated from Entrespark.
+EntreSpark sample site using HTML, JavaScript, Tailwind and Firebase to build a fully functional SaaS template using EntreSpark embeds.